Yanzaris-Mo-Poly-s-Team/YANZARI-S.MO.POLY.SRB2/README.md

 ## ➤ About the Mod

-- This mod will be very complex, very cool, and fun;
+* This mod will be very complex, very cool, and fun;
 it will have many characters and many DLCs.

 ### What are your plans for the mod?
-- Characters:
+* Characters:
-  - Sonic from Sonic and the Fallen Star (Credits to StarDrop)
+  * Sonic from Sonic and the Fallen Star (Credits to StarDrop)
-  - Tails from Sonic and the Fallen Star (Credits to StarDrop)
+  * Tails from Sonic and the Fallen Star (Credits to StarDrop)
-  - Amy from Sonic and the Moon Facility (Credits to StarDrop)
+  * Amy from Sonic and the Moon Facility (Credits to StarDrop)
-  - Alex from Super Cat Tales 2 (Credits to Neotronized)
+  * Alex from Super Cat Tales 2 (Credits to Neotronized)

-- Map Themes:
+* Map Themes:
-  - Super Phantom Cat 2 (Credits to Veewo)
+  * Super Phantom Cat 2 (Credits to Veewo)
-  - Super Cat Tales 2 (Credits to Neotronized)
+  * Super Cat Tales 2 (Credits to Neotronized)
-  - Sonic and the Fallen Star (Credits to StarDrop)
+  * Sonic and the Fallen Star (Credits to StarDrop)
-  - Original Maps
+  * Original Maps
-  - Exclusive DLC Maps
+  * Exclusive DLC Maps

 ### What else do you plan to include in the mod?
 I plan to put a lot of stuff on it, I think the SRB2 will be able to handle it.

-- Custom Character Selection Screen
+* Custom Character Selection Screen
-- Customized Credits Screen
+* Customized Credits Screen
-- Customized Player Setup Screen
+* Customized Player Setup Screen
-- Customized Chat
+* Customized Chat
-- many DLCs
+* many DLCs
-- A Command Prompt Instead of the SRB2 Console
+* A Command Prompt Instead of the SRB2 Console
-- Recreating some functions of Lua 5.4
+* Recreating some functions of Lua 5.4
-- Partitions
+* Partitions
-- Heavy File I/O Encryption!!
+* Heavy File I/O Encryption!!
-  - SQLite3, Aes, base64 and others
+  * SQLite3, Aes, base64 and others
-- LoadString (Lua 5.1)
+* LoadString (Lua 5.1)
-- Load (Lua 5.4)
+* Load (Lua 5.4)
-- Floating Numbers
+* Floating Numbers
-- Classes
+* Classes
-- SRB2 Thokker
+* SRB2 Thokker
-- Menus so you don't have to mess with console variables.
+* Menus so you don't have to mess with console variables.
+* Yanzari's Mo Poly Table (`YanzMoPoly`) will no longer be accessible; only YMKP and YMSP will be available.
+* Yanzari's Modding Kit Poly (YMKP)
+  * ヤンザリの改造キット ポリ
+  * Basically, an SDK (Software Development Kit).
+  * a brief explanation: SDK (Software Development Kit) is a complete set of tools that allows developers to create, test, and integrate applications on a specific platform.
+* Yanzari's Modding Space Poly (YMSP)
+  * ヤンザリのモッディングスペースポリ
+  * This will be a space where you can put functions, variables, constants, classes, hooks, etc. Everything your mod stores must be in this space.
+  * Example to create (if YMKP is implemented): `YMKP:AddSpace(name : string)`
-- Among many other things that will make your game good.
+* Among many other things that will make your game good.

 ### What is the purpose of this mod?
 It's a mod that gets stuck in your memory because it's so good,\